 The Queensland Gazette of 1865 records the nomination of the initial trustees of the reserve as T. B. Stephens ( South Brisbane War Memorial Park and the Disappearing Ridge ), W. T. Blakeney ( The Blakeneys of Highgate Hill ), Samuel Stevens and William Baynes.

 In the 1860s, many immigrants arrived at the wharves of South Brisbane and were allowed to stay for up to a month in the primitive immigration depot located at today’s Southbank.
 Overflow accommodation was in Government supplied tents erected in various locations around town.
-In 1863, over 14,000 immigrants settled in Brisbane and even more arrived and went on to other locations.
-The population of the town was only 45,000 at the start of the year.
+Between 1864 and 1868 the population of Queensland jumped from 61,000 to almost 100,00, largely fueled by immigration.

 The first piece of the reserve to be lost was the south eastern corner, adjacent to Vulture Street.
 The parishioners of St Thomas’ Anglican Church, which was located on Melbourne Street, wisely wanted to build a new church on higher ground free from flooding.
 In 1875, a portion of the reserve adjoining Vulture Street was excised and sold at auction.
 There were a number of influential parishioners who made this happen, including Registrar-General William Theophilus Blakeney.
 As mentioned above, he was also a trustee of the reserve!
 Others included several judges, senior public servants and politicians.